Blog

 People interact with it quickly, often without vocabulary for the choices embedded in the design.
 Yet every curve, surface, mark, and failure mode

 reveals a history of experiments, compromises, and standards.
-In practical terms, studying electrical sockets is a way to understand how design reasoning moves from workshop decisions into everyday behavior.
+In practical terms, studying humoral theory is a way to understand how design reasoning moves from workshop decisions into everyday behavior.

 That combination of forces is what makes the subject more than a curiosity.